-The field CLE is a bit located at address 0x1E [8].
+The field CLE is a bit located at address 0x1E[8].
 This bit is part of the location CTRL.

-Clear error register ERR when written with 1.
-Clears bits previously read from the ERR.
-Bits that are not yet read are not cleared, so the user needs to read ERR first.
+Clear error register err when written with 1.
+Clears bits that were previously read from the ERR.
+Bits that were not yet read will not be cleared, so the user needs to read ERR first.
 Write-only, always returns 0.